harishsg99/Maghilchi-lang/README.md

 # Tamilanda
-Tamilanda is a custom interpreted language with a free, natural language-like syntax with tamil keywords
+Tamilanda is a  computer language with a free, natural language-like syntax with tamil keywords

 # Currently Available functionalities in Tamilanda